Firefly0237/gamedev/README.md

 An open-source, Unity-first agent workbench for game development.

-GameDev combines task routing, structured file operations, multi-worker orchestration, MCP-based engine access, and skill-driven workflows to help developers review code, modify configs, generate gameplay systems, and verify changes against a real Unity project.
+GameDev is built around a simple idea: game development tasks benefit from different execution styles.
+Some tasks need structured and deterministic edits, some need short tool-using loops, and some need planning, approval, and multi-step orchestration.
+This project turns that idea into a practical workflow for Unity projects.

 English | [中文](#中文说明)